Being a traditional Christian means that single life comes with a few assumptions.

-But Harry Harlow did that research.
-He took baby monkeys away from their mothers and put them into empty cages.
-Somehow, those babies never got the drill of being all alone as a pre-condition for mature relationships.
-It hurts to watch that old lab footage, and the human anguish on the faces of these lil fellas trying to nurse on a wad of terrycloth.
+He took baby rhesus monkeys away from their mothers and locked them into empty cages.
+Strive as they might, those babies just never figured out how to be perfectly happy all alone as a pre-condition for mature relationships.
+That old lab footage is painful to watch, with the human anguish on the faces of these lil fellas trying to nurse on a wad of terrycloth.

-This is not rocket science here.
-We too are primates, evolved to grow up surrounded by relatives, to groom each other and bicker and share tasty grubs and huddle on branches in the rain.
+We humans are made in the image of God, but like Harlow’s monkeys we’re primates too — suited to grow up surrounded by relatives, to groom each other and bicker and share tasty grubs and huddle on branches in the rain.

-So churches don’t conspire to undermine or ignore older single people in particular.
+It’s not that churches conspire to undermine or ignore older single people in particular.

-It’s that they undermine and ignore everybody, in any state of life, facing long-term weariness and discouragement.
+It’s that churches undermine and ignore everybody, in any state of life, facing long-term weariness and discouragement.